alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 like native buttons with UI components inside a WebView like you'll find if your application uses oAuth for authentication outside of your app.

 To start, what is Cucumber?
 And, what is Calabash?
-Cucumber is a method of writing tests they say is "behaviour driven development with elegance and joy."
+Cucumber is a method of writing tests, described by the authors as "behaviour driven development with elegance and joy."
 It certainly makes me happy and I do agree it is elegant.
-A cucumber test is often two files, the feature (a human readable set of instructions) and a set of code which implements the tests.
+A cucumber test is often two files, the "features," (a human readable set of instructions) and the "steps," a set of code which implements the tests.
 For example, you might have a test like this:

     Feature: Add file to repository